-The PFF is committed PFF Scholar John Kim, MD, of to helping promising the University of Virginia, is physician-scientists focusing on whether the launch their research amount of polyunsaturated careers via the Young fatty acids a person has in their Scholars program. blood may turn out to be a potential risk factor in whether or not they later develop interstitial lung disease.
+PFF Scholar John Kim, MD, of the University of Virginia, is focusing on whether the amount of polyunsaturated fatty acids a person has in their blood may turn out to be a potential risk factor in whether or not they later develop interstitial lung disease.
 "My central hypothesis, based on my preliminary data, is that higher plasma levels of omega-3 fatty acids will be associated with less disease severity and progression in adults with IPF," he says.